 Where Are They Now

-Rising unchecked discharge of untreated effluents into major bodies of water continues to boost the demand for water purifiers in underdeveloped countries.
-For example, in Vietnam the water purifier market is projected to grow at a CAGR of more than 12% over the next five years.
+Three years after commencement of operation, the water purification system piloted in Senegal has received a license to enter the commercial market.
+The first model intended for commercial use will be shipped to another Senegalese site in early 2019.
+But rising unchecked discharge of untreated effluents into major water bodies continues to boost the demand for water purifiers in underdeveloped countries.
+For example, the Vietnam water purifier market is projected to grow at a CAGR of more than 12% over the next five years.